Our learning environment

 As a master’s student at Manchester, you’ll benefit from our excellent blended learning and teaching methods.

-Teaching and learning at a postgraduate level can be quite different from the undergraduate level.
+Teaching and learning at postgraduate level can be quite different from undergraduate level.
 How you are taught will largely depend on course content, level of study and your academic tutor, but everyone will need to undertake independent study.

 Most of our master’s courses are only one year long, so you will begin to specialise in topics that interest you or start to work on a particular area of research where you want to conduct further study.

-Studying at a postgraduate level involves a greater emphasis on self-directed study than at an undergraduate level.
+Studying at postgraduate level involves a greater emphasis on self-directed study than at undergraduate level.
 You’ll need to think and study independently, conduct more extensive background reading and bring your ideas to seminars and tutorials for discussion and debate.